Ultramann/Numeric-Python-Intro/README.md

 2. a loop over all the data points,
 3. a nested loop over all the centroids.

 The first part makes an empty list of lists.
-Corresponding by index, each of these inner lists will hold the data points that make up a centroids "blob".
+Corresponding by index, each of these inner lists will hold the data points that make up a centroid's "blob".

 The second part initializes variables `closest_dist` and `closest_centroid` to be updated by the inner loop discussed in part three.
-Once the inner loop is complete and the closest centroid discovered for a data point, that data point is appended to the list in `centroid_assignments` corresponding to it's closest centroid.
+Once the inner loop is complete and the closest centroid discovered for a data point, that data point is appended to the list in `centroid_assignments` corresponding to it's `closest_centroid` index.

 The third part loops over all of the centroids updating the closest one if the current centroids distance is less than the closest centroid it's seen so far.
 To calculate distance it uses the function `list_euclidean_dist`.
 Here is its code: